 Every athlete loves to receive a new batch of protein powder in the mail, eagerly tearing it open before pouring a delicious shake.
-However protein doesn’t just taste great as a shake: it’s also a highly versatile cooking ingredient that can transform puddings, pastries and much more.
+However, protein doesn’t just taste great as a shake: it’s also a highly versatile cooking ingredient that can transform your puddings and pastries into healthy protein desserts.

 The following protein recipes are healthy, tasty and quick to assemble.
 All you need are a few basic ingredients including a quality whey protein such as Healthy Whey, which is available in three delicious flavours – strawberry, chocolate and vanilla.